2 years full-time or up to 4 years part-time

 You will learn through practical examples, demonstrations and active practice in workshop situations, classes, laboratory experimentation, work placements and fieldwork.
 Work placement experiences can either be with a student's existing employer or with an organisation participating in the programme.

 Other skills such as English, maths and IT are developed throughout the course, for example the Biomeasurement module develops maths and IT skills.

 |Diagnostic Techniques in Pathology||0||TBC|

 |Principles of Genetic Preparation||0||TBC|

-- 64 UCAS tariff points from a minimum of 2 A-levels or equivalent level 3 qualification, e.g. Extended Diploma (MPP) or successful completion of Access to Science and Nursing course.
+- 64 UCAS tariff points from a minimum of 2 A-levels or equivalent level 3 qualification e.g. extended diploma (MPP) or successful complete of an Access to Science and Nursing course

-- Mature students without the above are considered depending on relevant experience and aptitude.
+Mature students without the above may be considered depending on relevant experience and aptitude.